rebecca-davies/color-picker/README.md

 # Jagex Color Picker

-This is a react web applcation created by Vite.
-I threw this together in an hour on request and was in the middle of a refactor.
+This is a react web app created by Vite.
+I threw this together in an hour on request and was in the middle of a refactor before uploading this.